Skip to main content

 Acknowledgments

-The creation and communication of educational materials by the ParadigMS Foundation is sponsored by Sanofi, Roche, and Merck.
+The creation and communication of educational materials by the ParadigMS Foundation was sponsored by Sanofi, Roche, and Merck in the year of publishing the Article.

-The dissemination activities linked to the prognosis tool itself are funded by a grant of Sanofi Belgium.
+The dissemination activities linked to the prognosis tool in 2022, have been funded by a grant of Sanofi Belgium.

 Conflict of interest